lazidog/expo-notification-extension/README.md

 # expo-notification-extension

-| The Expo Notification Service Extension plugin allows you to add a Notification Service Extension file while staying in the managed workflow.
+| [with FCM compatibility] The Expo Notification Service Extension plugin allows you to add a Notification Service Extension file while staying in the managed workflow.

 ## Usage